Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. It Is All About the Nose

 It is no secret that dogs have much better-developed senses of smell than humans.
 Some estimates claim that dogs have 10,000 times better smell than people do.
-That means that dogs are able to pick up far more information with their noses than people can.
-The reason that dogs sniff each other’s butts is in order to gain information.
+That means that dogs can pick up far more information with their noses than people can.
+The reason that dogs sniff each other’s butts is to gain information.
 A dog can gain a lot of information about another dog with just one whiff of their rear end.

 One of the reasons why this type of communication is so effective in dogs is due to the presence of a special organ known as the vomeronasal organ or Jacobson’s organ.
 This is a sensory organ that exists in the roof of a dog’s mouth and connects to its nasal passage.
 This specialized organ allows dogs to detect and interpret pheromones.
 Pheromones are a powerful and effective way for animals to convey information to one another.
 So not only do dogs take in pure scents when they smell other dogs, but they are also receiving chemical information at the same time.